Fabien-Lopez-Nuzzo/Semantic_Project/README.md

 sudo docker-compose up --build
 ```

-The project should be up and running in the matter of maximum **90 seconds**.
+The project should be up and running in the matter of **2 minutes**.
 Open [http://localhost:10000](http://localhost:10000) with your browser to see the result.
 Hit Ctrl+C when you want to terminate the local server and shut down the project.
 Hit that again to force it to shut down immediately.

 Enjoy.